Actionable steps across the pillars of digital marketing from our recent report

 Digital marketing today is complex and it’s inevitable it will get more complex in the future as new technologies and platforms emerge.
-Take the recent rapid adoption and interest in Instagram Threads and Open AI ChatGPT, as an example.
+Take the huge adoption and interest in Open AI ChatGPT, as an example.
 Marketers also have to contend with the complexity of the many channels we need to track in our analytics such as organic and paid search, social media, display, and email marketing.

-This visualization of the B2B customer lifecycle shows the great opportunities for harnessing different digital marketing channels to encourage lead generation, nurture, and purchase.
+This visualization of the customer lifecycle shows the great opportunities for harnessing different digital marketing channels to boost lead generation, nurture, and purchase.
 It also highlights the challenge of managing the always-on marketing activities that need continuous focus to maximize conversion in the face of fierce competition.

-This year, we again teamed up with the organisers of the Technology for Marketing (TFM) and E-commerce Expo events to survey the latest trends in managing digital marketing and the latest technology.
-We had 403 respondents to our research with the majority of participants from the United Kingdom or the United States and over three quarters of respondents of manager-level.
+The article is based on recent research of trends from a Future of Marketing report we created with the Technology for Marketing (TFM) and E-commerce Expo events to survey the latest trends in managing digital marketing and the latest technology.
+We had 403 respondents to our research with the majority of participants from the United Kingdom or the United States and over three-quarters of respondents at manager-level.